 - Buddhist monks burned themselves alive protesting the U.S. presence in Vietnam

 - Japanese kamikaze pilots in World War II would crash their planes into U.S. warships on purpose, because they sincerely believed that their Emperor was divine and this suicide mission would guarantee their afterlife.

 These few examples demonstrate that members of the Church of Christ don't have a corner on sincerity or zeal when it comes to religion or faith.
 Even the pagans who lived in the land of Canaan before the Jews sacrificed their own children to their gods as a sign of their faith.

 When we begin a discussion about the Bible with a person that we disagree with (whether it's a disagreement about the very existence of God or a dispute over a minor point of doctrine) we have to begin by understanding and respecting the fact that the other person feels as strongly about their point of view as we do ours.
 We must also remember that it will be as difficult for them to change their minds as it would be for us to do so should the circumstances be reversed.

 The Apostle Paul says that "we should speak the truth in love," Ephesians 4:15, among ourselves as Christians.
 I don't think I would be twisting the Scriptures if I said that we should expand this to our communication with those outside of the faith as well.
 We should, therefore, speak the truth in love when discussing or debating matters of faith with others because they are as sensitive as we are about these matters and without a loving approach we could wound or offend them.

-Now some might say that it's impossible to share the faith, correct error or teach the word without offending someone somehow.
+Some might say that it is impossible to share the faith, correct error or teach the word without offending someone somehow.
 That brings me to a second rule.

 Rule #2 – Stick to the Bible